getsentry/sentry-spark/README.md

 # Sentry for Apache Spark

-A Sentry Integration for Scala Spark.
+Use the Sentry Integration for Scala Spark to track your error and crashes in your Spark application.

 This integration is in alpha and has an unstable API.